Ergodicity of the infinite swapping algorithm at low temperature: Introduction

 Sampling from Gibbs measures at low temperatures is important in science and engineering.
 It has a variety of applications including molecular dynamics \cite{Andersen80, CS11} and Bayesian inference \cite{RC05, GS13}.
 Usually, sampling at low temperatures is slow due to the fact that at low temperatures energy barriers in the underlying energy landscape are large.
 This traps the stochastic sampling process and slows down sampling.

-A lot of effort has been made to accelerate sampling at low temperatures and there are many competing methods.
+One popular way to sample Gibbs measures is to run the over-damped Langevin equation or its various discretization schemes for approximation, see e.g. \cite{RT96, Dala17, DM17, DC19}.
+A lot of efforts have been made to accelerate sampling at low temperatures and there are many competing methods.
 One of them is the replica exchange method which is also known as parallel tempering.
-In the simplest version of a replica exchange method, one considers two independent copies of the underlying dynamics.
-One copy evolves at the desired low temperature $\tau_1>0$ and the other copy with a higher temperature $1\gg \tau_2 \gg \tau_1$.
-At random times the positions of both particles are swapped.
-This approach has the advantage that the particle at a low temperature correctly samples the low temperature Gibbs measure whereas the particle at a high temperature can explore the full state space discovering the relevant states of the system.
+In the simplest version of a replica exchange method, one considers two particles governed by independent copies of the underlying dynamics, for instance, the over-damped Langevin equation.
+One particle evolves at the desired low temperature $\tau_1>0$, and the other particle evolves at a higher temperature $\tau_2 > 0$ with $ \tau_1 \ll \tau_2 \ll 1$.
+At some random times, the positions of both particles are swapped.
+This approach has the advantage that the particle at a low temperature correctly samples the low-temperature Gibbs measure whereas the particle at a high temperature can explore the full state space, and discover the relevant states of the system efficiently.

-Replica exchange methods and parallel tempering have been applied successfully in many different situations and they seem to accelerate sampling in low-temperature situations quite well.
-To the best of our knowledge, almost all evaluations of the performance of those methods are empirical and numerical.
-In an attempt to study the sampling performance of parallel tempering via large deviations, it was discovered that the large deviation rate function is a monotone function of the swapping rate (see \cite{Dupuis12}).
-It means that sampling can only improve as the swapping rate increases.
-This led to the discovery of the infinite swapping algorithm/process (isa), which can be interpreted as the limit of parallel tempering when swapping the particles infinitely fast (see \cite{Dupuis12}, or Section \ref{s_isa_as_limit_of_pt} for details).
-Formally, given the underlying energy landscape $H: \mathbb{R}^n \to \mathbb{R}$, the isa is defined as the evolution of two particles $X_t^1$ and~$X_t^2$ varying between two different temperatures~$0<\tau_1 \ll \tau_2$, given by the stochastic differential equations (SDEs):
+Replica exchange methods or parallel tempering have been successfully applied in many different scenarios, and they seem to accelerate sampling in low-temperature situations quite well.
+As far as we are concerned, almost all evaluations of the performance of those methods are empirical.
+In an attempt to study the sampling performance of parallel tempering, it was discovered in \cite{Dupuis12} that the large deviation rate function for time-averaged empirical measures of parallel tempering is a monotone function of the swapping rate.
+It implies that sampling only improves at a faster swapping rate.